jack850628/FloatWindow-Core/README.md

 windowColor.save();//save color change
 ```
 ## com.jack8.floatwindow.Window.WindowManager
-This will be referred to as WindowManager.
+Hereinafter referred to as WindowManager.
 WindowManager contains all the windows that have not been closed yet.
 If you want to obtain all the unclosed windows, you can use the WindowManager.entrySet() method:
 ```
 Set<Map.Entry<Integer, WindowStruct>> allWindows = WindowManager.entrySet();//<Number, Window>
 ```